Banstein/covid-19-tracker/README.md

 ## Description

-> "covid-19-tracker" is a webapp that allows users to track and watch the statistics of covid-19 cases for each country and also the regions within the country updated evrey day.
+> "covid-19-tracker" is a webapp that allows users to track and watch the statistics of covid-19 cases for each country and also the regions within the country updated every day.

 ## Screenshots